cogdog/truwriter/install.md

 # Installing The TRU Writer Theme

-Here are your instructions for installing the[TRU Writer SPLOT WordPress theme](https://github.com/cogdog/truwriter).
+Here are your instructions for installing the [TRU Writer SPLOT WordPress theme](https://github.com/cogdog/truwriter).

 Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
 You cannot use this theme on the free "wordpress.com" site unless you have a business plan.
 Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you need to set up your own hosting space.
 They are awesome.